-For an aerial view of Vancouver, we took a short cable-car ride to Grouse Mountain and hiked to the peak.
-At the summit, we were entertained by a comedic skit performed by lumberjacks and watched a couple of grizzly bears at play in the fields.
-We strolled along Yaletown and David Lam Park to the city center, and visited the Vancouver Public Library, which resembled Rome’s Colosseum.
-The library had a well-preserved collection of black-and-white photographs of Vancouver in the 1900s, including an extensive catalog of photos and children books.
+To get an aerial view of Vancouver, I took a short cable-car ride to Grouse Mountain, followed by a hike to the peak.
+At the summit, a comedic skit was performed by lumberjacks, while a couple of orphaned grizzly bears played in the nearby zoo.
+The day ended with a stroll along Yaletown, David Lam Park and the Vancouver Public Library, which resembled Rome’s Colosseum.
+The library had a well-preserved collection of black-and-white photographs of Vancouver in the 1900s, including an extensive catalog of photos and children’s books.

-Vancouver’s arrangement of public spaces showed how it embraced community, while offering a comfortable lifestyle for its residents and vacation spot for its visitors.
+Vancouver’s arrangement of public spaces was a testament of how this city embraced community, offering a comfortable lifestyle for its residents and vacation spot for its visitors.